vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 --no-tls
 </pre>

-For more information about configuring VCHs to connect to insecure private registry servers, see the section on the [`insecure-registry` option](vch_installer_options.md#insecure-registry) in VCH Deployment Options.
+For more information about configuring VCHs to allow connections to insecure private registry servers, see the section on the [`insecure-registry` option](vch_installer_options.md#insecure-registry) in VCH Deployment Options.

 ### Authorize Access to Secure Registries and vSphere Integrated Containers Registry {#secureregistry}